07840896964

 In July 2022 I was then contacted by a previous client of mine.
 She was asking to shadow one of my workshops that I had planned in August (yes my baby was due in September and I was running workshops in August - yes, I know!!).
 She had started her own dog training journey as a result of the challenges with her dog.
 She had been one of my first early clients and had worked with me for a long time, we knew each other well even though we hadn't seen each other in a long time.
 Everything happens for a reason right?
 I remember saying something along the lines of 'oh my god, yes!
 I need someone to take over, you can shadow as much as you'd like up to September and then, if you'd like to, you can look after those clients whilst I'm on maternity?'
 Every now and then you have moments in your life that you just have no idea how significant they will be - but they end up being life-changing.
 This was one of them.

 I knew I couldn't do this alone though.
 I didn't want to.
 I had this amazing business, a job I truly loved and I've always wanted to share that with others.
 No one should ever be stuck in a job they don't enjoy.
 Once I came out the other side of all that chaos the pressure on me just kept growing.
 The demand for my help was huge - which was amazing - but also meant I just couldn't do it all.
 I felt like I was behind something huge and desperately needed further help.
 In September 2025 I took on 2 assistant trainers - Abbey & Debbie.
+Both previous clients.
 This meant I could reduce the sheer amount I was doing and focus instead on where my energy would be most useful/ needed.
 This was a hugely exciting step and provided further opportunities for the business that would never have felt possible before.
 Yes - there were early teething issues as I had never done things before quite like this.
 Everything in 2025 was trial and error!
 But - for the most part - it all ended up proving to be hugely beneficial.
 In the end.